 As we have also seen with the SARS-CoV-2 (COVID-19) specific advice and information will be provided and updated during a pandemic.
 Historically, the advice given for reducing the risks of catching or spreading influenza, including Bird Flu, includes:

-• Take medicine such as aspirin, ibuprofen or paracetemol to relieve the symptoms (following the instructions with the medicines).
-(Please note that children under 16 must not be given aspirin or ready-made flu remedies containing aspirin.)
+- Take medicine such as aspirin, ibuprofen or paracetamol to relieve the symptoms (following the instructions with the medicines, please note that children under 16 must not be given aspirin or ready-made flu remedies containing aspirin.); and